earlier this week, this headline was used by multiple news organizations to summarize a reuters story and a current crisis in mexico…

 beneath means under.

-fuel is a tricky word to pronounce. be careful not to say fool (idiot, stupid person)! it is pronounced like few’ll. listen to the correct pronunciation here.
+fuel is a tricky word to pronounce. be careful not to say fool (idiot, stupid person)! the correct pronunciation is like few’ll; listen to it here.

 - theft is the act of stealing. it is famously used in the title of the popular game grand theft auto. before it was a game, it was the name of the crime for stealing a car.